laudeus/thethirdplace/README.md

 If you reference this book in research, articles, or presentations, a suggested citation format is:

 > Laudeus, Harold. *The Third Place: Rebuilding Canadian Community Through the Blueprint of Odd Fellowship*.
-Common Ground Press, 2026.
-Manuscript source: https://github.com/[your-username]/the-third-place
+Aionfinity Press, 2026.
+Manuscript source: https://github.com/laudeus/the-third-place

-(Replace `[your-username]` with your GitHub username once the repo is created.)

 ---